top of page

 ISABEL ENGLEBERT

-In November 2024, her work "Amateur Gods" was part of the exhibition "Cosecharás tu ciencia" at the Evita Higher Museum of Fine Arts - Palacio Ferreyra in Córdoba, Argentina.
-Her series "Amateur Gods" was also part of the Alter Ego Exhibition held from June 12 to June 22, 2024, at the Blanc Art Space, New York, where she received an honorable mention from the See Me community.
-Additionally, her work "It took me 4 months, 9 days, and 23 hours to complete 2 kilometers with a pen" was selected for the 18th Edition of the Arte Laguna Prize, exhibited at the Arsenale Nord in Venice from November 16 to December 8, 2024.
+In November 2024, her work "Amateur Gods" was selected for the National Salon "Cosecharás tu ciencia" at the Museum of Fine Arts - Palacio Ferreyra in Córdoba, Argentina.
+Her series "Amateur Gods" was also part of the Alter Ego Exhibition held from June 12 to June 22, 2024, at the Blanc Art Space, New York, where she received an honorable mention.
+Additionally, her work "It took me 4 months, 9 days, and 23 hours to complete 2 kilometers with a pen" was a finalist at the 18th Edition of the Arte Laguna Prize and exhibited at the Arsenale Nord in Venice.
 In October 2024, Englebert participated in the "Autonomy: Defiance In The Age Of Control" exhibition, at Meta Betties gallery, at the Oculus, World Trade Center, NY, with her piece "Posthuman Dialectics".
-In September 2024, she took part in the exhibition "La advocación de los metales", where she presented her latest series, "Solutio," at the Olivares Group gallery in Buenos Aires.
+In September 2024, she took part in the exhibition "La advocación de los metales" at the Olivares Group gallery in Buenos Aires.
 Her series "Amateur Gods" was selected to be presented as a "Special Project" in Pinta Miami in December 2023.
 The limited edition multiple of this series was specially developed and exhibited in The Bass Museum in Miami.
 In 2023, she was also invited to present her series "J. Doe, an Abstract Identity" at the "Biohack the Planet" Conference in Austin, Texas.
-This series was selected as a finalist for Bienal Sur 2023.

-In the last three years, Isabel Englebert has been conducting joint research with MIT, in cooperation with EvLab Language Lab.
-She has collaborated with the Lab team, exchanging experiences and knowledge, and conducting field tests related to language and neuroscience, developing a series called “Brain Conversations” to be exhibited at MIT TBD.
-Curated by Art Innovation Gallery, “Presence of the Absence,” the video component of this collaboration, was showcased at Times Square during the Armory Show from September 2–8, 2024.
+Since 2022, Isabel Englebert collaborates with MIT, with PhD Hope Kean from the EvLab Language Lab.
+She exchanges experiences and knowledge, and conducting field tests related to language and neuroscience, developing a series called “Brain Conversations”.
+“Presence of the Absence,” the video component of this collaboration, was showcased at Times Square during the Armory Show in 2024.

 At Miami Art Week 2022, the artist led a project together with Pinta Miami and Ella Fontanals Cisneros that brought the first traditional art fair and the first major collector to the Metaverse.
 She also participated as an artist and moderated a panel entitled "Traditional art and the new virtual environment", alongside speakers such as the director of Pinta Miami, the leadership of CIFO and the director of Decentraland.
 In 2021, sponsored by the European Cultural Center, MCAD and FIU, Englebert participated in Miami Art Week, exhibiting a large format sculpture and an NFT in the IlluMia Festival, which was screened in Downtown Miami’s public space.
 She has been named Decentraland’s Museum District Ambassador (2021), an entitlement that has enabled her to work with virtuality and NFTs in depth.